Fire Damage Lawyer in McAllen Protecting the Rights of Fire Victims

 Contact our law firm today to schedule a free case review by calling us at 855-STORMS-4.
 We look forward to explaining your legal rights as well as any other options that you may have.

 What Steps Should I Take Immediately After a Fire Has Occurred With Regard to the Insurance Company?

 As soon as you can collect your thoughts, you need to contact your insurance agent or insurance company as soon as possible to report the fire.
 You should be prepared to communicate how, when, and where the fire damage occurred.
-Some other vital details that you should have prepared include the following:
+Some other vital details that you and insurance provider should have prepared include the following:

 - A comprehensive list of the lost or damaged items and provide any receipts that you may have if possible.